boydenhartog/giphy-app/README.md

 - To install, use `yarn install`
 - To run app: `yarn serve`
 - To run unit tests: `yarn test:unit`
-- To run e2e tests: `yarn cypress open`
+- To run e2e tests: `test:cypress`

 Create a .env file in the root folder and use these .env vars: